prosimo-io/terraform-provider-prosimo/docs/resources/app_onboarding_dns.md

 ---
-page_title: "prosimo_app_onboarding_fqdn Resource - terraform-provider-prosimo"
+page_title: "prosimo_app_onboarding_dns Resource - terraform-provider-prosimo"
 subcategory: ""
 description: |-
-  Use this resource to onboard TCP/UDP apps.
+  Use this resource to onboard IP Endpoint apps.
 ---

-# prosimo_app_onboarding_fqdn (Resource)
+# prosimo_app_onboarding_dns (Resource)

-Use this resource to onboard TCP/UDP apps.
+Use this resource to onboard IP Endpoint apps.

 This resource is usually used along with `terraform-provider-prosimo`.